What is the difference between DBE, MBE, and WBE Certification?

 The following steps are taken to certify firms:

-- A site visit and/or job site visit are scheduled to complete a standard questionnaire, tour the facility and take pictures if necessary.
+- A site visit and/or job site visit are scheduled to complete a standard questionnaire, tour the facility and take pictures if applicable.

-- A decision is made, and your firm is notified of the decision in writing.
+- A decision is made, and your firm is notified of the decision via email.

-- If certified, your firm will receive a certificate of DBE Certification and your firm will be added to the IL UCP directory.
+- If certified, your firm will receive a certificate and approval letter of the DBE Certification.
+The firm will be added to the IL UCP directory.